It was a spring evening. The sun was setting. The sky was a dark azure blue with cadmium red edges.

 I have to admit, I'm nostalgic.
 It is part of who I am and it is habit that began before I was 10.

 This is semi-relevant because this is an explanation on why so much of my written work here is about then as opposed to now.
-My imagination seems to work better with the texture of my memory as opposed to possible futures.
+My imagination seems to work better with the texture of my memory as opposed to the possible future.
 "The memory of it" is the salient point here.
 It is not what was.
 It is how I recall that it was.
 Those are two very different things all together.

 Oleanders growing outside her door,